Mon, November 22 @ 7:00 pm - 8:00 pm EST

 Explore a comic book cookbook to learn how to make Asian dumplings?
 Yes!
 Chef Hugh Amano and illustrator Sarah Becan will talk about the history of these morsels and recipes found in Let's Make Dumplings!

 For novice and seasoned cooks, Let's Make Dumplings! gives guidance on folding styles and fillings from across Asia, as well as dumpling lore.
 This cookbook captures the deep level of connection that dumplings bring to any gathering and shows you how to create them in your own home.

-Chef Hugh Amano and comics artist Sarah Becan invite you to explore the big little world of Asian dumplings!
+Let's make dumplings! : a comic book cookbook by Hugh Amano and Sarah Becan invites you to explore the big little world of Asian dumplings!
 Ideal for both newbies and seasoned cooks, this comic book cookbook takes a fun approach to a classic treat that is imbued with beloved history across countless regions.
 From wontons to potstickers, buuz to momos, Amano's expert guidance paired with Becan's colorful and detailed artwork prove that intricate folding styles and flavorful fillings are achievable in the home kitchen.

 Hugh Amano's devotion to exploring food and culture has taken him around the world, enriching his experience as a chef and writer.
 A graduate of The University of Colorado and New England Culinary Institute, he lives in Chicago, where the roster of dough-encased foods runs deep.
 He co-authored Let's Make Ramen!
 (2019) and The Adventures of Fat Rice (2016), and he always puts out a big batch of gyoza for his annual New Year's Eve dinner party.